This document sets out the value of the family patrimony of married or civilly united spouses following the death of one of them.

 Your formal notice to demand that the liquidator proceed with the preparation of an estate inventory.

-The liquidator must draw up an inventory of the estate within six months following the death.
+An inventory of the estate must be drawn up within six months following the death.

 Matrimonial search enables you to know the marital status and matrimonial regime of the deceased.